January 28, 2015: ADAO Letter of Opposition to the FACT Act

 Posted on February 4, 2015

-Please join with them and make your voice by sharing this blog, tweeting to your followers, and liking on Facebook.
+Please help us spread the word by sharing this blog, tweeting to your followers, and making your voice heard.
 Remember: Every voice counts, and every action makes a difference.
 If you tweet about the FACT Act, please include #NoFACTAct.

 Mr. Nicholas Vari Esq, Partner, K&L Gates L.L.P.